Are you a mom who’s super busy with life and family, but secretly wants to pursue a passion, talent or business idea?

 In this case, keep a positive mindset and as long as there isn’t any conflict over what you’re doing… keep working at it!

-Ruth Soukup and Crystal Paine both tell stories of them stepping out in their passion of blogging.
+Ruth Soukup and Crystal Paine both tell stories of them stepping out in their passion for blogging.
 Their husbands both didn’t see how anyone could make money from blogging but they both forged ahead and now make thousands each month from their blogs!

 There’s a Grace for Your Passion in Every Season